Callum-OP/Inventory-Management-System/README.md

 # Inventory-Management-System
-An inventory management system that will have create, read, update and delete features.
+An inventory management system made using Laravel/PHP on VS Code that allows the user to add, view, edit and delete products as well as order or sell stock.

 ## Laravel Development Environment
 ***